JesusGuzmanMX/SYSCARDIO/U-Net/README.md

 You will find the results of your testings in the next directory: /results.
 The testing code generates:
 - The masks.
-- Contours above their respective image.
+- Contours above their respective image (an example shown at end of this README).
 - json files with the coordenates from each cardiac cavity from each image.

 ## Some pre-training parameters: